How to write 103,367 in Egyptian numbers

 Bibliography and further reading about Egyptian science:

 Science in Ancient Egypt, by Geraldine Woods (1998).
-For kids.
+Easy reading.

 Technology in the Time of Ancient Egypt, by Judith Crosher (1998).
 Also for kids.
 Includes some activities for kids to try at home or at school.